getodk/docs/odkx-src/injected-interfaces-methods.rst

   - jsDate: JavaScript Date.
 This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please).

-  **Returns**: ODK Timestamp.
+  **Returns**: ODK-X Timestamp.

-Converts a JavaScript Date to an ODK Timestamp.
+Converts a JavaScript Date to an ODK-X Timestamp.
 See toDateFromOdkTimeStamp() for the format of a timestamp.
 This zero-fills to extend the accuracy of the JavaScript Date object to nanosecond accuracy.